benjaminrsherman/OSSProjectIdeas/Summer2019/ProjectIdeas6.md

 Bohan Wu: Working on iOS projects, like games and apps.
 Thomas Durkin: work on an app for ios. possibly a game.\
 Escher Campanella: work on mostly the back end of any type of project in a group.
 I am also a little interested in front end stuff, but I have more experience with languages like c++, python, java....\
+Everett Badeaux: interested in working osquery by facebook, or other projects inspired by peers. \